Test in a live environment

 .

 An infinite loop is a loop that never ends because its test condition never becomes false.
 These can be dangerous, as they can cause your program to hang indefinitely.
-Be cautious when writing loops such as while loop, foreach
+Be cautious when writing loops such as while loops or foreach

-loop to ensure that the exit condition will eventually be met.
-The following is an example of infinite loop with no specified condition in C#.
+loops to ensure that the exit condition will eventually be met.
+The following is an example of an infinite loop with no specified condition in C#.

 // This is an example of an infinite loop